 - Attend presentations.
 Many employers sponsor presentations or seminars, either the day before or the day after the job fair.
 Going to these meetings allows you to meet the employers personally, and can be a link to a future job.
 You'll find out about the company/organization, and you can get your foot in the door.

 - Use the Career Services office.
 We have lots of resources available to assist you in making the job fair as beneficial and worthwhile as possible.
-Call us today to set up an appointment to see one of our coaches.
+Call us today to set up an appointment!

 Download our Career Guide - which includes info on how to dress, and what to ask